 Yet another familiar building that dominates the skyline in London is Elephant and Castle’s Strata SE1, sometimes referred to as ‘The Razor’.
 It was completed in 2010 when Boris Johnson was Mayor of London, who also nicknamed it ‘The Lipstick’.

-There are a fair few skyscrapers on the Isle of Dogs peninsula, but you may have noticed during a lockdown ‘exercise’ walk, that something new has appeared in recent months.
+There are a fair few skyscrapers on the Isle of Dogs peninsula, but you may have noticed during a walk through the east of the city, that something new has appeared in recent years.

 Built in 2020, this is one of the tallest residential buildings in Europe, comprising 822 residential units as well as 162 serviced apartments and amenities.

 Another grand power station that can be spotted from a mile off is The Tate Modern.
 The massive structure dominates the riverside, and the art-museum scene worldwide.
 They’ve got pictures by some of the most notable names in the business, and an incredible array of temporary exhibitions to supplement the masterpieces.

 The building wasn’t always home to some of the world’s best art though.
 It used to be The Bankside Power Station, designed by George Gilbert Scott architect of Battersea Power Station (seems he had quite a racket going on), and powered the printing presses on Fleet Street in the days of old.

 It was put out of commission in 1981 after 90 years of operation because it wasn’t running as efficiently as modern power plants, and was polluting.
 The Tate moved in in 2000.

 OK, shoot us down.
 The London Eye isn’t a building.
 It is, however, one of London’s most iconic structures, and is silhouetted on all the skyline shots on mugs, postcards, tourist tea towels and trinkety tat you see in gift shops and tourist traps across the city.
 It is, also, pretty interesting.